superjaja05/action-zip/README.md

 Action for zipping files and folders easily

+I forked the original action to use ", " as a file separator instead of " ", allowing for filenames with spaces.

 ## Usage

 The only requirement is to use the official `actions/checkout@v2` first so the zip action has access to the repo files.